AyaMohammedd/hand_gesture_api/README.md

 ## Performance

-The API is optimized for low-latency predictions with the following characteristics:
+The API is optimized for predictions with the following characteristics:
 - Average prediction time: < 20ms
 - Memory efficient model loading
 - Built-in request validation